marius92mc/vim_settings/README.md

-Vim settings.
+# Dotfiles

+## Usage

 Just copy them into your "home" directory.

 About ".vim-tmp" directory from "home"
 	If this directory is not appearing, it has to be